joshjeong/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS
+    -Element
   * Javascript Debugging
+   - Sources- pause and break point
   * Performance Optimization
+   - Timeline-  Record frame per second- rendering
+   - Profile- see what functions are called and how much CPU time they took
 * What's the quick key for your OS to spawn the Dev Tools inspector?
+  -Command+ alt + J

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)